Akuli/jou/doc/toml.md

 - You can parse TOML 1.0 and 1.1 files with `stdlib/toml.jou`.
-    However, if `stdlib/toml.jou` successfully parses a TOML file, it doesn't mean that any other TOML parser can also parse it, because many other TOML parsers still use TOML 1.0.
+    However, if `stdlib/toml.jou` successfully parses a TOML file, it doesn't mean that any other TOML parser can also parse it, because many other TOML parsers are still limited to TOML 1.0.
 - TOML supports dates and times natively.
     For example, `vacation_day = 2026-03-10` is valid syntax in TOML.
     If you attempt to parse a TOML file contains a date or a time with Jou's TOML parser,